 Hispanic Heritage Month Events in the Valley

-- Downtown Phoenix Lotería (September 15th – October 15th): Celebrate Hispanic Heritage Month by playing DTPHX Lotería.
-Explore new places, discover local buisnesses, and appreciate some cool, Mexican-inspired art.
+- DTPHX Lotería: Celebrate Hispanic Heritage Month By Playing DTPHX Lotería.
+Explore new places, discover local businesses, and appreciate some cool, Mexican-inspired art.

 - Guelaguetza: ¡Viva la Guelaguetza!
 The lively festivities of a traditional Mexican indigenous holiday come alive at the Garden.
 Celebrate Oaxacan culture through music, dance, art, food and more.

 Claudia Rodas, Associate Clinical Professor in the College of Education at NAU and NAU’s Hispanic-Serving Institution Advisor to the Provost.

 Claudia’s journey from a first-generation immigrant to a respected educator highlights the importance of guidance and mentorship.
 Her determination to overcome adversity and embrace her unique identity has led her to play a pivotal role in NAU’s efforts to support our Latine community.

 “I’m very passionate about working with underserved communities and non-traditional adult learners.
 I was fortunate to find people at NAU who mentored me and supported my goals; I have really found a home at NAU.
 And that’s what I want for our future and current students: to find the mentorship that is very much needed when you’re the first one trying to blaze new trails.”

 By sharing Claudia’s story, we not only honor our Latine heritage but also shine a light on the remarkable individuals who are shaping the future of education at NAU.